Seven Lions: 2014–2016: Recent projects

 Seven Lions was the main support for Porter Robinson’s Circle Assembly tour, and since 2013 he has performed at festivals such as SXSW, Ultra Music Festival, Electric Daisy Carnival New York, and Camp Bisco, as well as headlining the Avalon Hollywood, Webster Hall New York City, and several other venues in the United States.
 He has a North American tour with Krewella and Candyland set for the fall of 2014.
 He was nominated for America's Best DJ in 2014.
 In the summer of 2014, he announced future projects, including an upcoming single for OWSLA, and an official remix of Röyksopp’s "Running to the Sea."
 In September 2014, he announced in an interview that he was working on an upcoming EP, as well as several singles.

 A collaboration with Myon & Shane 54 and Tove Lo, titled "Strangers", made its debut on the Mortal Instruments: City of Bones soundtrack.
-Later that year, DJ Mag also revealed that he had placed #144th in voting for their annual Top 100 DJs poll, despite not campaigning.
+Later that year, DJ Mag also revealed that he had placed No. 144th in voting for their annual Top 100 DJs poll, despite not campaigning.
 He also collaborated on a track with Polish producer Xilent via Owsla entitled "The Fall" which was released as a single.

 He released a new EP, titled The Throes of Winter on March 3, 2015, via Casablanca Records.
 The EP features more guest appearances from singers than his previous releases, and features more tracks that are musically similar to his "Days To Come" EP, compared to the "Worlds Apart" EP which was a departure from his previous effort.
 In 2016, he released his Creation EP, which peaked at No. 1 on the Billboard Top Electronic Albums chart.